lockstep/rails_new/README.md

 ## Note on Webpacker, the asset pipeline, and ES6

-Note that ES6 will not work by default for files in `app/assets/javascript` because Uglifier will fail to process them.

-If you want to use ES6 there, you can modify `config/production.rb`:
+By default ES6 will not work for files in `app/assets/javascript` since Uglifier will fail to process them.
+This is why we applied the following change to `config/production.rb`, which allows you to use ES6 project wide:

 ```diff
 -  config.assets.js_compressor = :uglifier